yinloonkhor/CVPR2026-EffiMiniVLM/README.md

 # EffiMiniVLM

 This repository is a solution for [LoViF @ CVPR 2026: Challenge on Efficient VLM for Multimodal Creative Quality Scoring](https://www.codabench.org/competitions/13463/) co-hosted by **Snap Inc.** & **NTU** & **SYSU**.
-Our approach ranked 3rd (tied with the official Snap Inc. team with 10x lesser training data and 10x smaller model footprint) globally in the challenge! 🏅🎉 Our paper is accepted by CVPRW 2026! 🥳
+Our approach ranked 3rd (tied with the official Snap Inc. team with 10x lesser training data and 4x to 8x smaller model footprint) globally in the challenge! 🏅🎉 Our paper is accepted by CVPRW 2026! 🥳

 Lightweight multimodal regression pipeline built around:
 - `EfficientNet-B0` for images